How Long Does It Take for Sod Lines to Disappear?

 What maintenance practices should I follow after laying sod?

-Yes, regularly watering, mowing, and fertilizing your new sod will support healthy growth and encourage quicker integration of sod lines.
+Regular watering, mowing, and fertilizing your new sod will encourage healthy growth and help the sod lines integrate more quickly.

 How long should I wait before walking on newly laid sod?

-No—it’s best to wait at least 2-3 weeks before walking on newly laid sod to allow it to establish roots and minimize damage.
+It’s best to wait at least 2-3 weeks before walking on newly laid sod, allowing it to establish roots and reduce the risk of damage.

 What should I do if my sod lines are still visible after several weeks?